 A lot of lined notebooks have just one letter for kids to trace and a bunch of blank lines for them to fill in the letter by memory.
 These are too advanced to start with, because they haven’t had enough practice yet to remember the motions.

 My son needed to trace at least 10 of the same letter before really being able to try drawing it solo from memory.
-If blank lined paper is all you have, then you can fill in tracing letters by hand like I did below.
+If blank lined paper is all you have, then you can fill in letters by hand.
 I dotted in one full line of capital B and one line of lowercase b.

 You may also love: Pros and cons of homeschooling: How to know if it’s right for you